-I’m not sure there is one specific reason why I watch fewer Canadian Football games than 20 or 25 years ago, but the lure of the NFL contributes to the change.
+I’m not sure there is one specific reason why I watch fewer Canadian Football games than 20 years ago, but the lure of the NFL contributes to the change.

 If the average Canadian was asked to pick one, watching the Grey Cup or Super Bowl, I think we know what the answer would be and the response would be overwhelming.

-In fact, are you going to watch the Blue Bombers and the Argos Sunday afternoon or the (6-3) Dallas Cowboys against the (8-1) Vikings in Minnesota?
+In fact, are you going to watch the Blue Bombers and the Alouettes on Sunday afternoon or the Seattle Seahawks against the Rams in LA?

-Fans in Manitoba and perhaps a small section of Southern Ontario may be glued to the CFL title game but for most of the country, the Cowboys-Vikes game is more compelling.
+Fans in Manitoba and perhaps a section of Quebec may be glued to the CFL title game but for much of the rest of the country, the NFL is more compelling.

-The Dallas-Minnesota game should be over by the second quarter or halftime of the Winnipeg-Toronto contest so perhaps there is a chance to catch at least part of both.
+The Seahawks-Rams game should be over by the second quarter or halftime of the Winnipeg-Montreal so perhaps there is a chance to catch at least part of both.